zannloo/tp/docs/DeveloperGuide.md

 ### Better marking and un-marking validation (// TODO low priority, remove when needed )

 Currently, our application does not check if the tasks is marked or unmarked before any operation.
-This resulted in users being able to mark/unmark tasks infinitely, this is not intuitive and may mislead some users.
-Hence, we plan to only allow users to unmark tasks that are marked and vice versa.
+This resulted in users being able to mark/un-mark tasks infinitely, this is not intuitive and may mislead some users.
+Hence, we plan to only allow users to un-mark tasks that are marked and vice versa.
 Also, we plan to add a more descriptive error message to highlight to the user of the current state of the task.

 ### More robust duplicate checking